 How to reward kids and teens

-While pocket money is a common reward, this is not the only way to reward your kids for doing chores.
+While extra pocket money is a common reward, this is not the only way to reward your kids for doing chores.
 Ask your children what rewards would motivate them – it might be a treat they enjoy, a later bedtime, more screen time, or a small toy.
 Make sure the tasks they complete are worth the reward you give them.
-If you choose to give pocket money, this can be an excellent way to show how hard work is valued.
+If you choose to give extra pocket money money, this can be an excellent way to show how hard work is valued.

 How can GoHenry help with rewarding kids & teens for doing chores?

-Paid tasks are a great way to teach your kids about how hard work can earn them money to treat themselves and help them begin their financial education.
+Paid chores are a great way to teach your kids about how hard work can earn them money to treat themselves and help them begin their financial education.
 Our in-app Money Missions are also fun ways to teach kids about finances.
 With Money Missions, kids can watch videos, take quizzes, and earn badges that increase their financial knowledge.
 These activities cover a range of essential subjects from finance basics, to saving, budgeting, investing, and more.

 Combined with paid tasks, Money Missions can help ensure that your child understands the relationship between work and money – and learn how to save or spend the pocket money they earn.
+Get started with GoHenry today to see how our prepaid kids debit card can help with chores and rewards.